BrianPugh/cyclopts/docs/source/api.rst

       This validator runs **after** :class:`Parameter` and :class:`Group` validators.

+      The raised error message will be presented to the user with python-variables prepended with "--" remapped to their CLI counterparts.

 .. autoclass:: cyclopts.Parameter

    Cyclopts configuration for individual function parameters.

    .. attribute:: name
       :type: Union[None, str, Iterable[str]]
+      :value: None

       Name(s) to expose to the CLI.
       Defaults to the python parameter's name, prepended with ``--``.